Budibase/website/content/blog/tutorials/rest-api-gui.md

 This is one of the most fundamental techniques that developers use to connect web apps to different [data sources.](https://budibase.com/blog/data/data-sources/)

-An interface allows you to perform all these operations visually, with a tool such as a REST API GUI.
+A REST API UI allows you to perform all these operations visually.
 Thus, you don’t need to rely solely on command lines or programming languages to test or perform your operations.

 ## Are all APIs RESTful?